Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 - 📦 [Fixing iOS Duplicate Symbols in KMM: Exporting Multiple Modules as an XCFramework](https://medium.com/mobile-innovation-network/fixing-ios-duplicate-symbols-in-kmm-exporting-multiple-modules-as-an-xcframework-ea408d948c00)
 - 📚 [Essential Libraries for Compose Multiplatform: Boost Your Android and iOS Development](https://medium.com/mobile-innovation-network/essential-libraries-for-compose-multiplatform-boost-your-android-and-ios-development-9f74f6f58a40)

+## Contributing & Feedback
+We appreciate any feedback, bug reports, or feature suggestions to improve **CMPEasyPermission!**

+- **Report Issues:** If you encounter any issues or bugs, please open an issue in the [GitHub Issues](https://github.com/Chaintech-Network/ComposeMultiplatformMediaPlayer/issues) section.
+- **Feature Requests:** Have an idea for a new feature?
+Let us know by creating a feature request issue.
+- **General Feedback:** We welcome any suggestions or feedback to enhance the library.
+Feel free to start a discussion or share your thoughts.
+- **Contributions:**  If you’d like to contribute, feel free to submit a pull request.
+We’re happy to review and collaborate on improvements!

+Your support and contributions help make ComposeMultiplatformMediaPlayer better for everyone! 🚀

 ## 📄 License
 ```